craigmateo/tutorials/README.md

 # Tutorials

 Code for online tutorials and demos.
-This is generally to try new technologies and learn new tools/skills.
+This is generally to try new technologies and learn new tools.

 ##
 | **Folder** | **Title** | **Source** | **Skills / Tools** |